-$^{^{27}}$ Figures 1 and 5 suggest that there is likely a strong intergenerational ability correlation, since the relationship between family income and both achievement and investments is much weaker (though still non-trivial) once we control for maternal characteristics like AFQT and educational attainment.
+&lt;sup>27 Figures 1 and 5 suggest that there is likely a strong intergenerational ability correlation, as the relationship between family income and both achievement and investments is much weaker (although still non-trivial) once we control for maternal characteristics such as AFQT and educational attainment.

-28This result also holds if parents value the child's final human capital level instead of early investment itself.
+$^{28}$ This result also holds if parents value the child's final human capital level instead of early investment itself.